-The County of Sacramento Department of Airports (County), operator of Sacramento International Airport (SMF), Sacramento Executive Airport (SAC), Mather Airport (MHR), and Franklin Field (F72) has established a Disadvantaged Business Enterprise (DBE) Program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
+The County of Sacramento (County), owner of Sacramento International Airport (Airport) has established a Disadvantaged Business Enterprise (DBE) Program in accordance with regulations of the U.S. Department of Transportation (DOT), 49 CFR Part 26.
 The County has received federal financial assistance from the Department of Transportation, and as a condition of receiving this assistance, the County has signed an assurance that it will comply with 49 CFR Part 26 (hereafter referred to as "Part 26").